Quality of living

 Austria is a prosperous, stable and thriving country with a long and turbulent history.
 In addition to its dynamic and innovative economy, Austria is not only valued across the globe as a nation boasting a rich cultural heritage and as a travel destination and business partner, but also as the adopted country of international specialists.
 Numerous expatriates from all over the world have decided to live and work in the country whose capital city is rated as having the highest quality of life anywhere.

-Country with the highest quality of life
+Highest quality of life

 For one thing, this can be traced to the large number of innovative and exciting companies.
 However, Austria also stands out, last but not least, due to its nearly unrivalled quality of life.
 The high standard of living is reflected by the low crime rate, the high level of social security and an attractive shopping and recreational infrastructure.
 There is hardly any country in the world which matches Austria with respect to the security of persons and property.